Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 ```

 > [!NOTE]
-> If you explicitely import a class name, it takes precedence over any wildcard import
+> If you explicitely import a class name, it takes precedence over any wildcard import;
 > if you want two use two class with the same name (ex. `Date` from java.util and from java.sql), it is better to use a fully qualified name import.

 ### e.
 Standard vs. User-Defined Packages